niti2442/credit-risk-classification/report-template.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
-* I would recommend model 1 because it shows a 95% accuracy and predicts that the borrower can make repayments.
+* I would recommend model 2 because it shows 99% accuracy and this is more accurate in providing the correct results.
+I would recommend model 1 because it shows a 95% accuracy and predicts that the borrower can make repayments.
 It also looks into the borrower's credit which can help make conclusions on their financial outlook.
-This model performs best because it takes a good set of data to come up with the accuracy of the results.
+Model 2 performs best because it takes a good set of data to come up with the accuracy of the results and the data need to be more precise.
 There is just the right number of factors that are used for consideration.

 If you do not recommend any of the models, please justify your reasoning.